Luann by Greg Evans and Karen Evans for September 18, 2016

 91. Party hard cat

-Nikki about 8 years ago
+Nikki over 8 years ago

 I kept mine, after I got married.
 I had a hyphenated name already (stepdad and biological dad’s names), and used my married name when it came to joint stuff that we needed to sign for.
 When we divorced, I was given the option to keep his name, but didn’t feel it was right to do so, since we had no children or joint assets that would have made a decision like that necessary.
 (I’m aware that a change of name would not have changed my obligation, in that case.)